rainbowdashlabs/sql-java/README.md

 [...]
 ```

 Please notice that we end each statement with a `;` this is required to know where the statement ends.
-Also we use
+We also use
-the `IF NOT EXISTS` keyword everywhere.
-Otherwise our setup would fail on the next startup.
+the `IF NOT EXISTS` keyword everywhere, otherwise our setup would fail on the next startup.

 Now we need to execute this in our database.\
 For this we will create a `initDb()` method in our plugin and call it after our datasource assignment.

 This method will read our `dbsetup.sql` file and execute the statements one by one into our database.\
-Please not that this method will throw a SQLException whenever something went wrong.\
+Please note that this method will throw a SQLException whenever something went wrong.\
 This will abort the setup, since there is no sense to run our plugin without a properly initialized database.

 ``` java